act-rules/act-rules.github.io/pages/glossary/non-repeated-content.md

   - DOM tree
 ---

-A node is _non-repeated content_ if all the following are true:
+A node is _non-repeated content after repeated content_ if all the following are true:

 - the node is [perceivable content][]; and
 - the node is not part of any [block of repeated content][]; and